MikelosR/CG_SHOP_2025_3/output_method.md

 method 3 was selected 0 times
 method 4 was selected 0 times

+Number of obtuses: 6
+Ant method, with number of steiners: 10 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 1 times method 1 was selected 0 times method 2 was selected 9 times method 3 was selected 0 times method 4 was selected 0 times

+Number of obtuses: 6
+Ant method, with number of steiners: 10 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 1 times method 1 was selected 0 times method 2 was selected 9 times method 3 was selected 0 times method 4 was selected 0 times

-Number of obtuses: 3
+Number of obtuses: 6
-Ant method, with number of steiners: 1 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 1 times method 3 was selected 0 times method 4 was selected 0 times
+Ant method, with number of steiners: 10 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 1 times method 1 was selected 0 times method 2 was selected 9 times method 3 was selected 0 times method 4 was selected 0 times

-Number of obtuses: 3
+Number of obtuses: 6
-Ant method, with number of steiners: 1 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 3 times method 3 was selected 0 times method 4 was selected 0 times
+Ant method, with number of steiners: 10 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 1 times method 1 was selected 0 times method 2 was selected 9 times method 3 was selected 0 times method 4 was selected 0 times

 Number of obtuses: 5
-Ant method, with number of steiners: 0 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 0 times method 3 was selected 0 times method 4 was selected 0 times
+Ant method, with number of steiners: 11 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 11 times method 3 was selected 0 times method 4 was selected 0 times

 Number of obtuses: 5
-Ant method, with number of steiners: 0 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 0 times method 3 was selected 0 times method 4 was selected 0 times
+Ant method, with number of steiners: 11 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 11 times method 3 was selected 0 times method 4 was selected 0 times

+Number of obtuses: 6
+Ant method, with number of steiners: 10 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 1 times method 1 was selected 0 times method 2 was selected 9 times method 3 was selected 0 times method 4 was selected 0 times

+Number of obtuses: 6
+Ant method, with number of steiners: 10 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 1 times method 1 was selected 0 times method 2 was selected 9 times method 3 was selected 0 times method 4 was selected 0 times

 Number of obtuses: 5
-Ant method, with number of steiners: 0 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 0 times method 3 was selected 0 times method 4 was selected 0 times
+Ant method, with number of steiners: 11 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 11 times method 3 was selected 0 times method 4 was selected 0 times

 Number of obtuses: 5
-Ant method, with number of steiners: 0 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 0 times method 3 was selected 0 times method 4 was selected 0 times

-Number of obtuses: 6
-Ant method, with number of steiners: 0 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 0 times method 3 was selected 0 times method 4 was selected 0 times
+Ant method, with number of steiners: 11 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 11 times method 3 was selected 0 times method 4 was selected 0 times

 Number of obtuses: 5
+Ant method, with number of steiners: 11 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 0 times method 1 was selected 1 times method 2 was selected 10 times method 3 was selected 0 times method 4 was selected 0 times

+Number of obtuses: 5
-Ant method, with number of steiners: 0 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 0 times method 3 was selected 0 times method 4 was selected 0 times
+Ant method, with number of steiners: 11 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 0 times method 1 was selected 1 times method 2 was selected 10 times method 3 was selected 0 times method 4 was selected 0 times

-Number of obtuses: 6
+Number of obtuses: 5
-Ant method, with number of steiners: 0 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 0 times method 3 was selected 0 times method 4 was selected 0 times
+Ant method, with number of steiners: 11 for the instance simple-polygon_80_7b8f6c4c method 0 was selected 0 times method 1 was selected 0 times method 2 was selected 11 times method 3 was selected 0 times method 4 was selected 0 times

+Number of obtuses: 7
+Local Search method, with number of steiners: 10 for the instance simple_polygon_with_exterior_20_080 method 0 was selected 2 times method 1 was selected 3 times method 2 was selected 5 times method 3 was selected 0 times method 4 was selected 0 times method 5 was selected 0 times

+Number of obtuses: 7
+Local Search method, with number of steiners: 10 for the instance simple_polygon_with_exterior_20_080 method 0 was selected 2 times method 1 was selected 3 times method 2 was selected 5 times method 3 was selected 0 times method 4 was selected 0 times method 5 was selected 0 times

+Number of obtuses: 7
+Local Search method, with number of steiners: 10 for the instance simple_polygon_with_exterior_20_080 method 0 was selected 2 times method 1 was selected 3 times method 2 was selected 5 times method 3 was selected 0 times method 4 was selected 0 times method 5 was selected 0 times

+Number of obtuses: 7
+Local Search method, with number of steiners: 10 for the instance simple_polygon_with_exterior_20_080 method 0 was selected 2 times method 1 was selected 3 times method 2 was selected 5 times method 3 was selected 0 times method 4 was selected 0 times method 5 was selected 0 times

+Number of obtuses: 7
+Local Search method, with number of steiners: 10 for the instance simple_polygon_with_exterior_20_080 method 0 was selected 2 times method 1 was selected 3 times method 2 was selected 5 times method 3 was selected 0 times method 4 was selected 0 times method 5 was selected 0 times